-• We denote by NP the class of decision problems that have efficiently verifiable proof systems.
+• We denote by $\mathcal{NP}$ the class of decision problems that have efficiently verifiable proof systems.

-We note that the term NP-witness is commonly used, although in most cases V is not called a proof system (nor a verification procedure of such a system).
+We note that the term NP-witness is commonly used.
 In some cases, V (or the set of pairs accepted by V) is called a witness relation of S. We stress that the same set S may have many different NP-proof systems (see Exercise 2.2), and that in some cases the difference is not artificial (see Exercise 2.3).